Rising cost of raw materials — forging strategies to address its impact

 The panorama of the world’s geological and ecological resources is a tale of two centuries.
 The unparalleled economic growth of the 1900s, facilitated by near boundless access to natural materials, has reaped stinging consequences in the first decade of the new millennium.

 Scientists may debate whether inflection points have been reached but, undeniably, the future will not be one of unlimited access to water and energy, abundant agricultural and mineral inputs, unfettered emissions, nor unconstrained manufacturing waste.
-It’s now 50 years since President John F Kennedy’s assassination, but his vision serves as a reminder that history can be forged; similarly, trends — even megatrends — are not pre-ordained but can be shaped and indeed capitalised upon.
+It’s now fifty years since President John F Kennedy’s assassination, but his vision serves as a reminder that history can be forged; similarly, trends – even megatrends – are not pre-ordained but can be shaped and indeed capitalized upon.
 It is incumbent upon business leaders to take prescient action to future-proof shareholder value for their companies.
 This task is inextricably linked to, and illustrated by, the cost impact of raw material inputs.
 As such, this makes the issue both a pressing current concern as well as a longer-term imperative.

 Rising raw material costs – fact or fiction?